 Hungry pests can quickly cause problems in your garden.
 One bug that knows how to drive you and your plants crazy is the Japanese beetle.
-These pests have a habit of snacking on a variety of plants in large numbers.
+These pests have a habit of snacking on a variety of plants in large numbers, and they can cause significant damage to plants in the middle of summer.
 We’ve gathered information about Japanese beetles to help you identify and control these pesky insects.

 What Are Japanese Beetles?